Dofault/Street-fighter-C-/README.md

 ## Features

-- **Character Selection**: Choose your fighter and your opponent’s fighter before each match.
+- **Character Selection**: You can choose your fighter and your opponent's fighter from a roster of five unique characters.
-- **Smooth Animations**: Each character features multiple animated moves, including attacks, blocks, and special moves.
+- **Animations**: Each character features multiple animated moves, including attacks, blocks, and special moves.
-- **Health and Energy Bars**: Real-time feedback on each player's status during combat.
+- **Health and energy Management**: Both players start with a default amount of energy.
+Energy is gained by successfully landing punches on the opponent—each punch increases your energy.
+However, blocking attacks comes at a cost: the longer you hold a block, the more your energy decreases.

 ### Menu System